Sample-optimal learning of quantum states using gentle measurements: Gentleness and quantum differential privacy

 for any outcome $y \in \mathcal{Y}$. \end{definition} The elements $x, x'$ that differ in at most only one entry, i.e. $\norm{d - d'}_0 \leq 1$, are said to be \textit{adjacent}.
 The set $\mathcal{X}^n$ can be thought of as a database.
 This definition assures that we cannot draw conclusions about the entries of the database $\mathcal{D}$ when given only the privatized data, while still being able to perform statistical analyses on the data.
 This mechanism is used to protect confidentiality for medical data \cite{DYDA2021100366} as well as by tech-companies to analyze their products without invading the users privacy \cite{Apple_website}.
 The downside of global privacy is, that the user still has to give the un-privatized data to someone else and trust this central entity privatize the data before analyzing it.
 Local Differential Privacy remedies this problem by privatizing the data before it is transmitted into the database. \begin{definition} Let $\delta > 0$, a product mechanism $\mathcal{A} = \mathcal{A}_1 \times ... \times \mathcal{A}_n$ on the space $\mathcal{X}_1 \times ... \times \mathcal{X}_n = \mathcal{X}^n$ with outcomes in $\mathcal{Y}^n = \mathcal{Y}_1 \times ... \times \mathcal{Y}_n$ is said to be locally-$\delta$ differentially-private, if for any $i$ and for any two inputs $x, x' \in \mathcal{X}_i$ it holds

 for any outcome $y_i \in \mathcal{Y}_i$. \end{definition} \begin{remark} Note that local privacy is usually defined for a single mechanism $\mathcal{A}_i$ only.
 This leads to the same object as Definition \ref{def::local_differential_privacy} by considering product mechanism but allows for a simpler adaption to interactive mechanisms.
 However, we chose this formulation to better highlight the connection to gentleness. \end{remark} Local differential privacy is stricter than global differential privacy.
 It assures a higher level of privacy for the user at the cost of information about the true data.
-When we think of a locally-$\delta$-DP mechanism we think of having $n$ individuals $x_i$ and for each one, we apply the local mechanism.
-We could apply a local privacy mechanism to a whole database and view it as one ``local'', multivariate system $\mathcal{X} = \mathcal{X}^n$.
-This is the classical equivalent of what we do, when we show that consistent global gentle state certification and tomography is not possible (see Remark~\ref{rem::DPI_applied_to_coherent_measurement}).
+When we think of a locally-DP mechanism we think of having $n$ individuals $x_i$ and for each one, we apply the local mechanism.
+When we apply a privacy mechanism to a whole database viewed as one multivariate system $\mathcal{X} = \mathcal{X}^n$ we call the privacy mechanism global or central.
+This is the classical equivalent of our locally gentle measurements acting independently on each state and globally gentle measurements acting on the whole system.

-When defining quantum local differential privacy, we can do the same distinction as in the classical case, with some adaption.
+When defining quantum local differential privacy, we can do the same distinction as in the classical case, with some changes.
 The privacy mechanism (or Markov Kernel) is replaced by a quantum measurement whereas the input samples are replaced by input quantum states.
 Let us restate in more details the Definition~\ref{defn::quantum_differential_privacy}.

 \begin{definition} A product measurement $M = M_1 \otimes ... \otimes M_n$ on $\mathcal{S}(\mathbb{C}^d) \otimes ... \otimes \mathcal{S}(\mathbb{C}^d)$ with outcomes in $ \mathcal{Y}_1 \times ... \times \mathcal{Y}_n $ is said to be locally-$\delta$ quantum differentially-private ($\delta$-qDP) for $\delta>0$, if for the outcome probabilities of any two states $\rho, \rho' $ in $\mathcal{S}(\mathbb{C}^d)$ under $M_i$ it holds